YariNowicki/StadAntwerp/README.md

 This python file is used to start the webpage, it loads different pages and imports their callbacks

 ### callbacks.py
 All the callbacks of both the pages are placed here.
 A callback is a function, triggerd when one of their inputs change.
 It automatically updates the output.
-(More info: https://dash.plotly.com/basic-callbacks)
+(More info: https://dash.plotly.com/basic-callbacks and even more info: https://dash.plotly.com/interactive-graphing)

 ### layouts.py
 All the layouts get created here.